Lazar-Developer/Underworld/CONTRIBUTING.md

   * Web Developer:
     * React Website Developer(must be a pro): (15 Points)
     * Python:
      * Python Front end: (5 Points)
      * Python Back end: (5 Points)

   * Java MC(Minecraft) Developer:
     * MC Client side: (10 Points)
     * MC Server side: (10 Points)

   * Node js(server and client must be a pro): (20 Points)

-To contribute you must chose a role and apply on the email suporte.lazar@gmail.com if aproved you will be allowed to contribute!
+To contribute you must chose a role and follow the format below and apply on the email suporte.lazar@gmail.com if aproved you will be allowed to contribute!

+* Format:
+ * GitHub Profile link: {github.com/your-username}
+ * Discord Username with tag: {example#0000}
+ * If Role is art send 5 Original artworks in the png or svg format.
+ * If Role is Java or Python send soure code of a "Hello World! from your-github-username"
+ * If Role Web Developer send your portifolio link

+If help is required use the email mentioned above for help.